 - Rutgers University's New Brunswick campus is centrally located in the state.
-This school offers master's degrees in human resource management and human resource leadership, in addition to a Ph.D. in Industrial Relations and Human Resources.
+This school offers a bachelor's and master's degree in human resource management in addition to a Ph.D. in Industrial Relations and Human Resources.

 - Thomas Edison State University, situated farther southwest, in Trenton, offers an undergraduate and a graduate certificate in human resources management, in addition to a master's degree in that same field.
 Many of this school's programs are offered through distance learning.

 After looking over the available courses, potential students can also benefit from checking out the table below.
 Use the facts to compare the two schools' enrollment numbers, tuition charges and acceptance rates to determine which school might work out best.

 |Rutgers University - New Brunswick||Thomas Edison State University|